maxpattmanqa/dungeonsanddragonsgen/README.md

 ### Application Design
 ![](images/applicationdes.png)

 The application itself is very simple .
 The App-core is responsible for requesting information from the services .
 The generation of a charachter happens when the app-core requests nformation back from services #1 #2 & #3 .In this case each return a random number between 0-5 . each of these numbers corresponds to either a race , role or a weapon respectivly within the database. this then triggers the app-core to send these numbers as a json package to service #4 , service 4 then simply adds each number together .
 This is then returned to the app-core as a rating for the charachter. this is then added to the database.
+Changes to the database of charachters are viewable from the Charachter Profiles page.

 ### Database Structure
 ![](images/ERDdiagram.png)

+The database structure consists of 4 tables . the numbers generated from the services corresepond to a Race-id , Weapon-id and a Role-id respectivly which then in turn relate to a string value e.g {'Elf' 'Axe' 'Warrior'} , this database is created by running the create.py file found in the application core.

 ### CI/CD Pipeline